Felskorn-WoW/companions_system/README.md

 - Fenuks for overhauling, improvements, and generally making it work and run smoothly. <3

 **Notes**
-This script was designed for use Felskorn WoW and as such, it's future development will be with this server's plans.
+- This script was designed for use Felskorn WoW and as such, it's future development will be with this server's plans.
+- This was made for TrinityCore.
+Untested with anything else.

 [![Preview](http://i3.ytimg.com/vi/P9zsLL2xS10/hqdefault.jpg)](https://www.youtube.com/watch?v=P9zsLL2xS10)